 Both physical changes and behavioral insights indicate that we go through certain stages with critical periods on our road to mental maturity.

-First, the brain triples in weight in the first two years of life and then grows at a much slower rate, but with a regular pattern, until about age 20, remaining relatively constant in size until the 50s, after which there is a slow decline.
-The later age period is marked by changes not considered in the Mental Construction framework.
+The brain more than doubles in weight the first year (Figure 14.1) and triples by the second year, then grows at a much slower rate, but with a regular pattern, until about age 20, remaining relatively constant in size until the 50s, after which there is a slow decline.
+This later age period is marked by changes not considered in the Mental Construction framework.

-MyelinationIn the physical arena, we note the routine pattern of myelination, which marks the completion of basic categorization of neurological connections in local modules of the brain.
+In the physical arena, we note the routine pattern of myelination, which marks the completion of basic categorization of neurological connections in local modules of the brain.
 Myelination is the process of coating connections between more distant modules of the brain.
 This permits the learned categories to be shuttled easily and preferentially between modules.
 R. Douglas Fields in The Other Brain (p 282) describes the routine progress of myelin pathways as follows:

 There is a curious pattern in the way myelination proceeds in the human brain after birth: the last regions of the brain to become fully myelinated are those involved in higher-level cognitive function.
 In the human brain, myelination proceeds in a slow wave from the back of the cerebral cortex (shirt collar) to the front (forehead) as we reach adulthood.